What’s in a Project

 - Automapping Rules File

-Refers to an Automapping rules file that should be used for all maps while this project is loaded.
+Refers to an Automapping rules file, or a single rule map, that should be used for all maps while this project is loaded.
 It is ignored for maps that have a

 rules.txtfile saved alongside them.

 Any types defined in the Custom Types Editor are also saved in the project.